İlhan Palut

-İlhan Palut (/tr/ (born 12 November 1976) is a Turkish football manager and former player who currently manages Turkish Süper Lig club Çaykur Rizespor.
-During his football career, İlhan Palut played as a midfielder.
-As a coach, his preferred in-field formation is 4–2–3–1.
-Throughout his playing career, İlhan Palut represented only four different clubs, playing a total of 338 matches and scoring 32 goals.
-He also has experience playing for the national team.
+İlhan Palut (/tr/ (born 12 November 1976) is a Turkish football manager and former professional player who is currently serving as the head coach of Konyaspor.
+Primarily deployed as a midfielder during his playing career, Palut made a total of 338 professional appearances across four clubs, scoring 32 goals, and also gained experience representing Turkey at youth levels.
+Known for his preference for a 4–2–3–1 tactical structure, Palut has built a reputation for developing dynamic, high-pressing sides and promoting young domestic talent.

-Ilhan Palut gained recognition in the Turkish football community for his success with Hatayspor before making his Süper Lig debut as the head coach of Göztepe.

-Following the end of his active football career with Çorumspor, Ilhan Palut began his coaching career as an assistant coach at Kırıkhanspor.
+Palut first came to prominence in the Turkish football community through his successful spell with Hatayspor, guiding the club to the Süper Lig for the first time in its history.
+His work subsequently earned him his top-flight managerial debut with Göztepe, where his attacking approach and player development were widely praised.
+Over the following years, Palut established himself as one of the leading modern coaches in Turkey’s managerial landscape.

+After concluding his playing career with Çorumspor, Palut transitioned into coaching as an assistant at Kırıkhanspor, beginning a steady rise through the Turkish football pyramid.
+His managerial career has included roles across the TFF First League and the Süper Lig, where he became known for stabilizing mid-table clubs and achieving competitive performances despite limited budgets.

+Most recently, Palut was appointed head coach of Çaykur Rizespor in June 2023, leading the team through two consecutive 9th-place finishes in the Süper Lig before resigning in November 2025 following a series of poor results.

 Managerial career

 Hatayspor

 After an amateur career in Turkish football mostly with Hatayspor, Palut joined Hatayspor as the sporting director at the beginning of the 2016–17 season but later took on the role of coach during the half-time.
 Under his management, Hatayspor won the championship in the Second League at the end of the 2017–18 season and was promoted to the First League.

 Although Hatayspor only earned four points in the first five weeks of the 2018–19 season in the First League, the team improved and made its way to the Süper Lig, finishing the season in third place and qualifying for the play-off matches.
 After eliminating Adana Demirspor in the play-off semi-finals, Hatayspor lost to Gaziantep on penalties in the final match, missing the chance to advance to the Süper Lig.
 In the same season, Hatayspor reached the quarter-finals of the Turkish Cup but was eliminated despite winning 4–2 after a 2–0 defeat in a first game against Galatasaray.

 In the 2019–20 season, Hatayspor started the league with three wins in the first six weeks but was eliminated by Siirt İl Özel İdaresi in the 3rd Round of the Turkish Cup.
 On 1 October 2019, Due to the team's performance, Hatayspor and Palut parted ways.